 cameras.
 You can pick from a choice of lenses or send your own.
 It

 should be a 4x5 camera lens from the 90 to 100 mm range.
-For the moment
+He tried a

 So why choose a full manual camera?
 Fuji makes wonderful

 film that could be professionally used, but only makes crappy cameras

 with very limited specifications.
 A manual camera offers many features that other Instax

 cameras do not have, as: extended manual modes, B mode with

 long exposure times, multiple exposure and a flash connexion.

 The technical specifications depend on your lens.
 This one is a simple

 4x5 wide lens, 90mm.
 It's marked "Prinz" which is a re-badged Congo lens.
 Congo

 made multicoated lenses following old designs in the 90s with modern